PatrizioPerugini/MOD_VISIOPE/README.md

 All the necessary parts are on the colab notebook.
 Here are a couple of output:

-Solarized dark             |  Solarized Ocean :-------------------------:|:-------------------------:
+First example              |  Second example :-------------------------:|:-------------------------:
 ![](/images/img1.png)      |  ![](/images/img2.png)